-Nearly every University of Iowa student in good academic and disciplinary standing should be able to study abroad.
-Eligibility criteria may vary from program to program, to ensure students are prepared to take on the responsibilities that come with a particular study plan abroad.
+Minimally, students must be in good academic and disciplinary standing at the University to be considered for any kind of international travel.
+Eligibility criteria may vary from program to program, to ensure students are prepared to take on the responsibilities that come with a particular location or activity abroad.
 Last year 801 UI undergraduate students studied abroad, representing more than 70 different majors.
 Study abroad is not just for language majors!

 Why should I study abroad?

 There are many reasons to study abroad.
 Past participants have said that studying abroad helped them focus their academic and career goals, taught them about living and working with people of different cultures, and even taught them more about themselves.
 Employers tell us that study abroad looks great on a resumé, too.